StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/about-alerts.md

 Alerts can't be closed if any required [custom fields](../../../administration/custom-fields/about-custom-fields.md) are left empty.
 Users can add or update values in custom fields during the closing process.
 However, they can't remove custom fields themselves.

+## Statistics

+[Predefined statistics in dashboards](../about-statistics.md) are available from the alerts list.
+For custom statistics and dashboards, refer to the [About Dashboards](../analyst-corner/dashboard/about-dashboards.md) topic.

 <h2>Next steps</h2>

 * [Find an Alert](../alerts/search-for-alerts/find-an-alert.md)